cdntinker/KiCAD-Customs-by-Tinker/README.md

 > [!TIP]
 > You can select the model for 3D renders by going into the footprint properties after placing it on your PCB, selecting the "3d Models" tab & enabling whichever model you like.

+## Solder Jumpers that actually fit.

+The solder jumper footprints that come standard with KiCAD are handy, but massive.

+These are not massive.